jjziets/DCMontoring/README.md

 * GPU HOTSPOT Temps panel.
 * Thermal Throttle.
 * Now, support systems with NVLINK are installed.
-* Detailed GPU and systems usage
+* Detailed GPU and systems usage historical charts.
 * Telegram Alerts for events such as low disk space or over temperature.

 What is DCMonitoring?